Kerry Carpenter Player Props: Tigers vs. Blue Jays

-Kerry Carpenter and his .394 on-base percentage over his past 10 games (61 points higher than his season-long percentage), will be in action for the Detroit Tigers against the Toronto Blue Jays and Alek Manoah on July 7 at 6:40 PM ET.
+Kerry Carpenter -- batting .241 with two home runs, three walks and seven RBI in his past 10 games -- will be in action for the Detroit Tigers versus the Toronto Blue Jays, with Kevin Gausman on the mound, on July 8 at 1:10 PM ET.

-In his last game, he racked up two hits (going 2-for-4 with an RBI) against the Athletics.

 Kerry Carpenter Game Info & Props vs. the Blue Jays